Sutton585/Hugo/content/english/ux/_index.md

 banner:
   enable: true
   title: "David Sutton"
   content: "From startups to enterprise (Apple, Verizon, Xerox) I create intuitive products and scalable systems to eliminate friction between product and engineering.
-I'll lead, fill gaps, or coach you to the next level."
+I'll lead, fill gaps, or audit and coach you to the next level."
   image: "/images/face-logo.png"
   button:
     enable: true